Kuretsuki/MP/README.md

 4. `map_tracking.py` - Functions to track the map, player location, and mushrooms.
 5. `user_interaction.py` - Function that handles user's interaction with the environment.
 6. `game_main_controls.py` - Functions that processes the primary moves W, A, S, D, and P.
-7. `bonus/` - Directory that contains all the bonus functions
+7. `bonus.py` - File that contains all the bonus functions

 ## Algorithm Overview
 - The game is a grid-based simulation.